aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphics/_index.md

 ---
-title: How to Draw Graphics with Aspose.Imaging for .NET – Master Image Drawing
+title: Create and Draw Graphics with Aspose.Imaging for .NET – Master Image Drawing
 linktitle: Draw Using Graphics in Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
 description: Learn how to draw graphics with Aspose.Imaging for .NET, including how to set image options, clear image surface, apply linear gradient, and draw shapes in C#.